-Each year, the Cleft Lip and Palate Program at Children’s Hospital Colorado, offers patients the opportunity to experience the mountains of Colorado at a camp designed specifically for them.
+Each year, the Cleft Lip and Palate Clinic at Children’s Hospital Colorado, offers patients the opportunity to experience the mountains of Colorado at a camp designed specifically for them.
 Camp is available twice a year, once in the summer and once in the winter.

 What makes Cleft Camp unique?